TimAConner/Squirrels-VS-Dwarves/README.md

 # Squirrels-VS-Dwarves:
 ## The Primordial Feud: Dwirrel Wars
-This is my front-end capstone made at the [Nashville Software School](http://nashvillesoftwareschool.com/)
+Squirrels VS Dwarves, a realtime, multiplayer, team based game, is my front-end capstone made at the [Nashville Software School](http://nashvillesoftwareschool.com/).

+## Motivation
+I enjoy building software from the ground up and understanding each building block, especially when I can build tools to help others and me along the way.
+Combined with the majority of my previous programming experience being in the Unity 3D game engine, I decided to build an app to fuze togethor my enjoyment of building tools and games.

 ### A Dwirrel, you say?
 > Dwirrel \